frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 - **Inversion Counting**: BITs can be used to efficiently count the number of inversions in an array.
 - **K-th Smallest Element Problem**: BITs help maintain an efficient dynamic frequency table for this type of query.

-BITs can also be extended to work with multidimensional arrays, where updates and queries are performed across two or more dimensions.
-This makes the BIT a highly versatile and powerful tool in competitive programming.
+**BITs can also be extended to work with multidimensional arrays, where updates and queries are performed across two or more dimensions.
+This makes the BIT a highly versatile and powerful tool in competitive programming**.

 [FIGURE 6: Infographic showing different applications of BITs in various problem scenarios.]